HOUSING CLAREMONT

 Building the Movement for Housing for All

-Our new initiative in 2024, Inland Abundant Housing, a chapter of Abundant Housing Los Angeles, organizes collaboration regionally across the Pomona Valley, with a main priority on encouraging development of new permanent supportive housing and services on the property of religious entities and non-profit colleges.
+Starting in 2024, Inland Abundant Housing became a chapter of Abundant Housing LA, which organizes collaboration regionally across the Pomona Valley, with a main priority on encouraging development of new permanent supportive housing and services on the property of religious entities and non-profit colleges.

 Only 1 new home per 5.55 jobs added in LA County.